Archive for November, 2005

 Publisher: Penguin, 2005

 Caleb WilliamsThese days, William Godwin (1756-1836) is best known as the father of Mary Shelley, the author of Frankenstein, and as the husband of Mary Wollstonecraft, the early feminist who wrote Vindication of the Rights of Women.
 Considering all the talented women whose names have been erased from the literary canon over the years (if they were there in the first place), it is perhaps fair that Godwin’s has by now been largely forgotten.
 He is an important figure, though, both in the history of the novel and the history of ideas.
-Continue Reading »
+Read the rest of this entry »

 Second Space: New Poems by Czeslaw Milosz